TheBevyFlock/bevy_cli/bevy_lint/README.md

 ## Contributing

 Please see [`CONTRIBUTING.md`](https://github.com/TheBevyFlock/bevy_cli/blob/main/CONTRIBUTING.md) for the CLI for more information!
-There is also a linter-specific contributing guide in the [`docs` folder](https://github.com/TheBevyFlock/bevy_cli/tree/main/bevy_lint/docs).
+The linter contributing guide can be found [on the website](https://thebevyflock.github.io/bevy_cli/contribute/linter/index.html).

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.